 The Tennessee Mid-Amateur Championship, which enjoyed a record number of entries at TPC Southwind this past season, moves to Oak Ridge Country Club on Sept.
 16-18.
 The Tennessee Four-Ball, which sold out and had an extensive waiting list in 2020, will be played at Black Creek Club in Chattanooga on June 22-25.

 The Tennessee Match Play, which changed to the popular pool play format, goes to Colonial Country Club on July 13-16.
 Middle Tennessee State University golfer Connor McKay has won the tournament two straight years.

 The Tennessee Women’s Senior Amateur and Women’s Mid-Amateur will be held at Cleveland Country Club on Sept.
 21-22.
 The Tennessee Women’s Four-Ball is scheduled for Aug.
 21-22 at Heatherhurst in Fairfield Glade.

 During the TGA's annual Competitions Committee early this month, two new championships were added to the TGA's permanent slate of tournaments.
-The Tennessee men's Mid-Amateur Four-Ball will be held May 22-23 at Jackson Country Club.
+The Tennessee men's Mid-Amateur Four-Ball will be held April 24-25 at Tunica National Golf & Tennis.
 It will feature two days of stroke play four-ball competition.
 The Tennessee Women's Match Play will take place June 14-16 at Brentwood Country Club.

 The popular Parent-Child Tournament on Father’s Day weekend will be held June 19-20 at Stonehenge Golf Club in Crossville.